bganguly/generalProblems-basics/basic_definition_questions.md

 - general props vs state questions
 - can props be set from state etc
 - how to pass state from parent to child component
+- how to pass state from child to parent
 - discuss routing
 -- Hint: be aware of how this has evolved over the years
+- discuss trends in state management as seen from docs
+-- Hint: need to know current 'stance'/philosophy of redux - from both react's point of view as well as redux's

 JS:
 - event loop